team-dev-docs/devdocsprod-dev-docs/dev-docs/context-docs-VS Code Commands-_Generate-Documentation-Command.md.md

   ---
 # High Level Context
 ## context
-This Markdown file describes the "Generate Documentation" command, which is part of the Dev-Docs VSCode extension.
+This Markdown file describes the "Generate Documentation" command, which is part of the Dev-Docs VS Code extension.
 The command uses AI to automatically generate comprehensive documentation for a codebase.
 Key points include:

 1. The command's purpose and benefits, such as time-saving and consistency in documentation.
 2. Relevant configuration options in the dev-docs.json file, including filters for code elements and output settings.